W-Floyd/notes/source/ENGR/Materials/Mechanics_of_Materials/Slides/Lessons 27 Characteristics, Applications, and Processing of Polymers.md

 # Slide 15 - **Mechanisms of Deformation—Elastomers**

 - Heavily kinked/coiled with cross-links to provide elasticity

-  - Contrasts with brittle behavior of aligned, crosslinked & network polymers

-and plastic behavior of semicrystalline polymers
+  - Contrasts with brittle behavior of aligned, crosslinked & network polymers and plastic behavior of semicrystalline polymers

-Stress-strain curves adapted from Fig. 15.1, _Callister & Rethwisch 8e._ Inset figures along elastomer curve (green) adapted from Fig. 15.15, _Callister & Rethwisch 8e_.
-(Fig. 15.15 is from Z.D.
-Jastrzebski, _The Nature and Properties of Engineering Materials_, 3rd ed., John Wiley and Sons, 1987.)

-s

-(MPa)

-e

-initial: amorphous chains are

-kinked, cross-linked.

-x

-final: chains

-are straighter,

-still

-cross-linked

-elastomer

-deformation

-is reversible (elastic)!

-brittle failure

-plastic failure

-x

-x

 ![](<./Lessons\ 27\ Characteristics,\ Applications,\ and\ Processing\ of\ Polymers/img14.png>)